vivrichards600/QATestingCaseKata/Load Tests/README.md

 # Run Load Tests

-Load testing test to load the home page and then add a new computer.
-Load test creates 20 virtual users every second for 60 seconds which will send 20 GET and 20 POST requests each.
+Various load tests to simulate users accessing the website as well as saving new computers.
+Load tests will create 20 virtual users every second for 60 seconds for each test which is run.

-### Prerequisites
+### About Artillery

 Artillery is a simple but powerful load testing toolkit.
 You can use it to make your application perform better under high load.
 Use Artillery to make your application faster, more scalable, and more resilient.